Rich Dad Poor Dad Summary

 Sign up for my newsletter6 Lessons From Rich Dad

-Lesson #1: It’s not how much money you make, it’s how much you keep.
+Lesson #1: It’s not how much money you make; it’s how much you keep.

 This lesson reminded me of doctors and other high-income earners such as pro athletes.
-Both groups work hard to get enough money and then some but never learn how to manage their money.
+Both groups work hard to get enough money, and then some but never learn how to manage their money.

 The point I’m trying to make with them is that a car is a LIABILITY and too many people are broke and stay broke because they don’t understand the difference.

-Assets put money in our pockets and liabilities take money out.
+Assets put money in our pockets, and liabilities take money out.

 As a side note, Kiyosaki states that acquiring more money won’t solve your financial problems if you don’t know how to manage it.
-It actually makes things worse.
+It makes things worse.

 He writes, “Money often makes obvious our tragic human flaws, putting a spotlight on what we don’t know.
 That is why, all too often, a person who comes into a sudden windfall of cash — let’s say an inheritance, a pay raise, or lottery winnings — soon returns to the same financial mess, if not worse, than the mess they were in before.”

-Lesson #2: The poor and the middle class work for money.
+Lesson #2: The poor and the middle-class work for money.
 The rich have money work for them.

 - We must work to get paid